 Grana Padano Oltre 16 Mesi:

-Aged for a minimum of 24 months, or two years, it has stronger flavors, and crystals of tyrosine (a protein component) are present make it a little crunchy.
+Aged for a minimum of 20 to over 24 months, or two years, it has stronger flavors, and crystals of tyrosine (a protein component) are present making it a little crunchy.
 More animal notes, more cooked and nutty flavors, increased savoriness, oilier texture and much longer in taste.

 — Julien Miquel #Wine (@JMiquelWine) June 6, 2017

 Explore below our articles on matching Grana Padano Cheese with wine: